 To understand that, it’s important to know and understand five steps that explain how people learn during training and later apply that information on the job.
 Those five steps are listed below.

 - Sensory Information: Our senses (sight, hearing, etc.) are bombarded with information.
-We choose to focus on some of it.
+We focus on some of it.
 This phase lasts only a very brief time–a moment.

 - Working Memory: We process or actively “work on/think about” the information from our senses with our working memory.
 This is also sometimes called our short-term memory.
 People can keep only a small amount of information in the working memory.
-And by small, we mean small—about 4-7 “pieces.”
-To make things worse, we can keep information in our working memory for only a very short time period—maybe 10 seconds.
+And by small, we mean small—about 4-7 “pieces” of information.
+To make things worse, we can keep information in our working memory for only a very short time period—maybe 10-15 seconds.

-- Long-Term Memory: Some of the information from our working memory is stored in our long-term memory.
-The rest of that information is lost.
+- Long-Term Memory: Some of the information from our working memory is then stored in our long-term memory.
+The rest of that information that is not stored in long term memory is lost.

-- Retrieval and Application: Ideally, information that’s stored in the long-term memory is later retrived and applied on the job when it’s needed.
-But that’s not a guarantee.
+- Retrieval and Application: Ideally, information that’s stored in the long-term memory is later retrieved and applied on the job when it’s needed.
+But that retrieval and use is not a guarantee.

 - Near Transfer and Far Transfer: Near transfer is using the information in the same context in which you were taught it.
 Far transfer is using it in a brand new context.
 Both are good, but it’s harder to get far transfer, and far transfer often creates great value because it’s innovative.